Moesh-zz/Monster-Kids/README.md

 ## Built With

 Please note I will not provide support for setting up and working with these tools.
-They are definitely not user-friendly.
+Some are not very user-friendly.

 * [Adobe Photoshop CC](http://www.adobe.com/products/photoshop.html) - Used to create all textures
 * [Cubik Studio](https://cubik.studio/) - Used to create the custom claw models